Dre Campbell Farm

 The sweet smell of the molasses will attract the bugs.
 They’ll drop in and drown as they try to reach for a sip of the sugary substance.

-4. Bacillus thuringiensis
+4. Bacillus thuringiensis (Bt)

 Bt kills larvae that hatch from the eggs, so it’s a great solution to preventing future generations of June bugs.
-Moreover, Bt can also be used to control other pests like moths and mosquitoes by killing their larvae.
+Bt can also be used to control other pests like moths and mosquitoes by killing their larvae.

 The best way to apply Bt is via foliar spray.
 You can buy an organic solution containing Bacillus thuringiensis from your local garden store or online.